Which Of The Following Is Considered A Confined Space

 Here's the brutal truth: confined spaces kill.
 Not occasionally.
 Regularly.

 The Bureau of Labor Statistics tracks this.
-S. Over 100 fatalities per year in the U.alone.
+Which means over 100 fatalities per year in the U. Now, s. alone.
 And for every death, there are multiple serious injuries — brain damage from oxygen deprivation, chemical burns, crush injuries, drowning.

 But the numbers don't tell the whole story.

 That's why the classification matters.
-Rescue plans.
-Day to day, once a space is identified as a confined space, the law kicks in.
-This leads to training.
 Written programs.
-Plus, atmospheric testing.
-Practically speaking, attendants.
+In practice, attendants.
+Atmospheric testing.
+Which means rescue plans.
 Permits.
+Training.
+Once a space is identified as a confined space, the law kicks in.
 PPE.

 Skip the classification?
 You skip the protections.
 And that's when people die.